 REGION: WESTERN PACIFIC

-Partners: Funding from the Western Australian Health Promotion Foundation
+Partners: The Western Australian Health Promotion Foundation (Healthway)

 Program Overview: This form of web-based screening and brief intervention aims to provide personalized information on drinking behavior to University students, who on average drink more than their non-student peers and are often unaware that their drinking is hazardous and exceeds normative levels.